SriniVest/webxr/explainer.md

 If an input source can be tracked the `XRInputPose`'s `gripMatrix` will indicate the device's position and orientation.
 This will be `null` if the input source isn't trackable.
 The `gripMatrix` is a transform into a space where if the user was holding a straight rod in their hand it would be aligned with the negative Z axis (forward) and the origin rests at their palm.
 This enables developers to properly render a virtual object held in the user's hand.
 For example, a sword would be positioned so that the blade points directly down the negative Z axis and the center of the handle is at the origin.

-An input source will also provide its preferred pointing ray, which is defined as a ray originating at `[0, 0, 0]` and extending down the negative Z axis, transformed bt the `pointerMatrix` attribute of an `XRInputPose` object. `pointerMatrix` will never be `null`.
+An input source will also provide its preferred pointing ray, given by the `XRInputPose`'s `targetRay`.
+The ray, which is an `XRRay` object, includes both an `origin` and `direction`, both given as `XRVector3`s.
+The `XRRay` also defines a `transformMatrix` which represents the transform from a ray originating at `[0, 0, 0]` and extending down the negative Z axis to the ray described by the `XRRay`'s `origin` and `direction`.
+This is useful for positioning graphical representations of the ray.

+The `targetRay` will never be `null`.
 It's value will differ based on the type of input source that produces it, which is represented by the `pointerOrigin` attribute:

   * `'head'` indicates the pointer ray will originate at the user's head and follow the direction they are looking.
 (This is commonly referred to as a "gaze input" device.)
 There should be at most one `'head'` input source per session.
   * `'hand'` indicates that the pointer ray originates from a handheld device, and represents the device's preferred targeting ray.
 The exact orientation of the ray relative to the device should follow platform-specific guidelines if there are any.
 In the absence of platform-specific guidance, the pointer ray should most likely point in the same direction as the user's index finger if it was outstretched while holding the controller.